Kapiainen/SublimePapyrus/README.md

 - Packaged: Download a [release](https://github.com/Kapiainen/SublimePapyrus/releases).
 Copy SublimePapyrus.sublime-package (and any other .sublime-package files you want) to *"%AppData%\Sublime Text #\Data\Installed Packages"*, or *"\Sublime Text #\Data\Installed Packages"* if you are using the portable version of Sublime Text, (replace # with the version of Sublime Text you are using).

 - If you have Skyrim installed outside of *"C:\Program Files (x86)\Steam\steamapps\common\skyrim\" or "C:\Program Files\Steam\steamapps\common\skyrim\"*, then you need to open the Command Palette (CTRL+SHIFT+P), type in *"SublimePapyrus INI"*.
 An option called *"SublimePapyrus: Create default INI file"* should show up.
 Select it and a file called *SublimePapyrus.ini* will be created in *My Documents*.
 This file contains paths to compiled scripts, script sources, the Papyrus compiler, and paths to libraries you wish to import (optional).
 Edit the paths according to where you have the relevant files (usually where Skyrim has been installed).
+If you want to have the INI file in another folder, then you can set it via the user settings (*Preferences -> Package Settings -> SublimePapyrus -> Settings - User*) with the setting *"ini_path"*.
+The value of that setting should be an absolute path to a folder that will contain the INI file or a file with the *.ini* extension.

 If you are using [Advanced Papyrus](https://github.com/Kapiainen/Advanced-Papyrus), then you should set the *compiler* option in *SublimePapyrus.ini* to point to the actual compiler, which would be called *PapyrusCompiler - Original.exe*, rather than the wrapper program.